CL 9: CORE remote control

 The CORE generic universal remote control is able to learn, or record, IR signal patterns from other remote controls.
 It has an LCD, a 4-bit and an 8-bit 6502-based microprocessor, and 16 keys plus a few more control buttons.
 Sixteen pages of codes are available, for a total of 256 keyable codes; each of these 256 keys can reference any other combination of keys, allowing full macros.
 The device has a time clock, allowing codes to be sent at any future time.
 A serial interface can connect to a computer.

-Its generic numeric keypad allows it to readily handle any remote-control task, but users preferred the more comfortable specialized TV and VCR keys of standard remote controls.
+Its generic numeric keypad allows it to readily handle any task, but Wozniak said users preferred the more comfortable and specialized TV and VCR keys of standard remote controls.

 The CORE uses both AAA batteries and a special internal battery soldered to the circuit board.
 If the internal battery runs down, the firmware is lost.
 After replacing the internal battery, the firmware must be reloaded using the serial interface.